-Graduate students in the department receive financial assistance through teaching assistantships, research assistantships, tuition scholarships, University loans and Louisiana Board of Regents Fellowships.
+Graduate students in the department receive financial assistance through teaching assistantships, research assistantships, tuition scholarships, University loans, and Louisiana Board of Regents Fellowships.

 In most cases, Ph.D. students who make satisfactory progress toward their degree also receive a summer research stipend.
-A small number of summer teaching assistantships are normally available, and are usually reserved for student with special circumstances.
+A small number of summer teaching assistantships are normally available, and are usually reserved for students with special circumstances.

 School of Science and Engineering, 201 Lindy Boggs Center, New Orleans, LA 70118 504-865-5764 email@example.com